January in Budapest

 • Sound Dome: 2 000 HUF

-Housed in a stunning, award-winner building at the edge of City park the House of Music is an excellent program for the whole family.
+Housed in a stunning, award-winner building at the edge of City Park the House of Music is an excellent program for the whole family.

 Devote a couple of hours to the permanent exhibition masterfully illustrates the evolution of music, making it a highly recommended adventure for all.